Risk Modeler 2.0: Commitment to Building the Ultimate Risk Modeling Cloud Platform

 High-Definition Modeling: A Game Changer for Catastrophe Risk Management

-Alisha Fazo is the lead Application Product Manager for the new RMS modeling application, Risk Modeler.
+Alisha is the Director, Product Management, responsible for the RMS modeling application, Risk Modeler.
 Alisha brings more than 10 years of experience managing software application product pipelines across private and public sectors to RMS.
 Alisha oversaw operations for robotic engineering projects at NASA and was instrumental in designing Kaiser Permanente’s IT Clinical Call Center application.
 She holds a master’s degree in Information Systems and bachelor’s in Economics from Santa Clara University.